Credit Guide and Privacy Statement

 We will acknowledge receipt of your complaint within five business days.
 If unable to resolve the complaint/dispute to your satisfaction within five business days, we will write to you advising the procedures we will follow in investigating and handling your complaint.

-Within 45 calendar days from the date you lodged the complaint with us, we will write to you advising you the outcome of the investigation and the reason/s for our decision, or if required, we will inform you if more time is needed to complete the investigation.
+Within 45 calendar days from the date you lodged the complaint with us, we will write to you advising you of the outcome of the investigation and the reason/s for our decision, or if required, we will inform you if more time is needed to complete the investigation.

 STILL NOT SATISFIED?